 Experienced and successful inventors know to patent what is necessary.
 Often we hear about protecting a “system” or “complete apparatus.”
 That is not the way the patent system works.
 Rather, it rewards incremental improvements in technology.
 These improvements advance the state of the art.
 While the patent restrains trade for 20-years on that improvement, it publishes the innovation so that others can build and further enhance it.

 One of our valued clients is Hyalta Aeronautics which develops advanced drone technologies.
-Just one of their aircraft designs is branded Hydrone™.
-This drone operates underwater, in multiple flight modes and on the ground.
+For example, one of their aircraft designs is branded Hydrone™.
+Significantly,, this drone operates underwater, in multiple flight modes and on the ground.

 Credit: Hyalta Aeronautics LLC.
 Used with permission.

 Hydrone can perform missions and tasks that no other aircraft can currently achieve.
 However, drones are generally well-known in the art.
 Furthermore, drones flying in hover and Newtonian flight are known.
-Patents protect the technology itself, not the capabilities or objectives of the technology.
+Moreover, patents protect the technology itself, not the capabilities or objectives of the technology.

 Hyalta’s Patent Strategy